rapideditor/country-coder/README.md

-aggregateFeature('CN');          // returns Mainland China, Hong Kong, and Macau as one feature aggregateFeature('CHN');         // returns Mainland China, Hong Kong, and Macau as one feature aggregateFeature('156');         // returns Mainland China, Hong Kong, and Macau as one feature aggregateFeature(156);           // returns Mainland China, Hong Kong, and Macau as one feature aggregateFeature('Q148');        // returns Mainland China, Hong Kong, and Macau as one feature aggregateFeature('🇨🇳');          // returns Mainland China, Hong Kong, and Macau as one feature aggregateFeature('.cn');         // returns Mainland China, Hong Kong, and Macau as one feature
+aggregateFeature('CN');          // returns Mainland China, Hong Kong, and Macau as one feature aggregateFeature('CHN');         // returns Mainland China, Hong Kong, and Macau as one feature aggregateFeature('156');         // returns Mainland China, Hong Kong, and Macau as one feature aggregateFeature('Q148');        // returns Mainland China, Hong Kong, and Macau as one feature aggregateFeature('🇨🇳');          // returns Mainland China, Hong Kong, and Macau as one feature aggregateFeature('.cn');         // returns Mainland China, Hong Kong, and Macau as one feature